realiotech/multi-staking/x/multi-staking/spec/03_messages.md

 The rest of the unbonding logic such as sending locked coins back to user will happens at `EndBlock()`

-## MsgCancelUnbondingDelegation
+## MsgCancelUnbonding

-The `MsgCancelUnbondingDelegation` message allows delegators to cancel the `unbondingDelegation` entry and deleagate back to a previous validator.
+The `MsgCancelUnbonding` message allows delegators to cancel the `unbondingDelegation` entry and deleagate back to a previous validator.

 Logic flow: